viliusddd/tick-it-off/README.md

 # (optionally) adjust .env values
 ```

-2. Run app:
+2. Run the app:

-- Start PostgreSQL server: `docker-compose up -d postgres`.
+- Start Postgresql server: `docker-compose up -d postgres`.

 > [!IMPORTANT]
-> `POSTGRES_PORT=5433 docker-compose up -d postgres` to override default port.
+> `POSTGRES_PORT=5433 docker-compose up -d postgres` to override the default port.
 Check `docker-compose ps`.

-- Execute `npm run dev` in `server/` for backend and same in `client/` for frontend.
+- Execute `npm run dev` in `server/` for the backend and the same in `client/` for the frontend.

 ## Database Diagram

 <div>
   <a href="https://drawsql.app/teams/my-team-2119/diagrams/tickitoff2/embed">
   <img
-    title="tick-it-off postgreSQL diagram."
+    title="tick-it-off Postgresql diagram."
     src="./assets/tick-it-off-sql-diagram.png">
   </a>
 </div>

 <br>

-- **completion**: stores entries on when the todo item was completed.
+- **completion**: stores entries for when the todo item was completed.
 - **todo**: stores todo entries.
 - **user**: stores user information.
 - **shared:_todo** stores info on which users the todo item was shared with.